jgreener64/allopred/README.md

 http://www.sbg.bio.ic.ac.uk/allopred/home

+*The server is currently having problems due to configuration issues.
+We are looking to resolve this.*

 The method is described here: Greener, JG and Sternberg, MJE, AlloPred: prediction of allosteric pockets on proteins using normal mode perturbation analysis, *BMC Bioinformatics*, 2015, 16(335).
 [Link to paper](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0771-1).

 Downloading this code lets you run AlloPred locally.
 It should work on all Unix-based systems.
 With modification it could be made to work on Windows.